 Choosing selections from Martin Luther’s translation of the Bible, Brahms wrote his German Requiem more with an eye to consoling the living than to commemorating the dead.
 It stands as an iconic work of the choral/orchestral repertoire.
 On the first half of tonight’s concert, we’ll hear a flute concerto by Brahms’s colleague and friend, Carl Reinecke.

 (Born 23 June 1824; Hamburg, Germany; Died 10 March 1910; Leipzig, Germany)

 Last MSO Performance: MSO Premiere

-Instrumentation: 2 flutes (2nd doubling piccolo), 2 oboes, 2 clarinets, 2 bassoons, 4 horns, 2 trumpets, tuba, timpani, harp, timpani, percussion (tambourine, snare drum), strings
+Instrumentation: 2 flutes, 2 oboes, 2 clarinets, 2 bassoons, 4 horns, 2 trumpets, timpani, percussion (triangle), strings